Nilesh2000/nilesh2000.github.io/content/til/automate-pr-creation-on-push.md

 title = 'Automate PR Creation on Push'
 +++

 When working with GitHub, automating the creation of pull requests (PRs) can help streamline workflows.
-Today, I set up a GitHub Action on the repository of personal site to automatically create a PR from `develop` to `main` whenever there is a push to `develop`.
+Today, I set up a GitHub Action on the repository of my personal site to automatically create a PR from `develop` to `main` whenever there is a push to `develop`.

+## Steps to Set Up
+1. Create a new file in your repository under `.github/workflows/create-pr-dev-to-master.yml`.
+2. Copy and paste the following GitHub Action configuration into the file:

 ```yaml
 name: Create PR from Develop to Main